corradocavalli/Corcav.Behaviors/README.md

-Xamarin.Forms.Behaviors
+Corcav.Behaviors
 =======================

-Xamarin Forms Behaviors is the porting of core Blend behaviors infrastructure to Xamarin Forms Platform, you can read about initial version here: http://bit.ly/xamarinbehaviors
+This project is the porting of core Blend behaviors infrastructure to Xamarin Forms Platform, you can read about initial version here: http://bit.ly/xamarinbehaviors

 Updates